oddbird/oddsite/content/2017/06/27/susy3.rst

 Mixins provided those shortcuts, at the expense of user flexibility.
-But mixins also created a black-box of CSS output, that made it more difficult for users to understand the code they were writing.
+But mixins also created a black-box of CSS output, which made it more difficult for users to understand the code they were writing.

-But the core of Susy has always been the math, and the "natural-language" API.
+The core of Susy has always been the math, and the "natural-language" API.
-Accessing that math through functions only will allow Susy to get out of your way, and work with any future layout technique you need: floats, flexbox, tables, inline-block,
+Accessing that math only through functions will allow Susy to get out of your way, and work with any future layout technique you need: floats, flexbox, tables, inline-block,